UKCloud/documentation/articles/vmware/vmw-how-manage-vcd-permissions.md

 ---
-title: How to manage permissions for vCloud Director
+title: How to manage vCloud Director/VMware Cloud Director permissions in the UKCloud Portal
-description: Shows how to manage and adjust permissions and roles for vCloud Director within the UKCloud Portal
+description: Shows how to manage and adjust permissions and roles for vCloud Director/VMware Cloud Director within the UKCloud Portal
 services: vmware
-author: Sue Highmoor
+author: shighmoor
-reviewer: jpaddock
+reviewer: shighmoor
-lastreviewed: 02/04/2020
+lastreviewed: 06/11/2020
 toc_rootlink: How To
 toc_sub1:
 toc_sub2:
 toc_sub3:
 toc_sub4:
-toc_title: Manage permissions for vCloud Director
+toc_title: Manage vCloud Director/VMware Cloud Director permissions
 toc_fullpath: How To/vmw-how-manage-vcd-permissions.md
 toc_mdlink: vmw-how-manage-vcd-permissions.md
 ---

-# How to manage permissions for vCloud Director
+# How to manage vCloud Director/VMware Cloud Director permissions in the UKCloud Portal

+## Overview

+In the UKCloud Portal, you can control the access that a Portal user has to the different virtual data centres (VDCs) in your organisation.

+### Intended audience

+To complete the steps in this guide you must be a Portal administrator.

 ## Configuring permissions